 Availability and prerequisitesedit

-This connector is available as a connector client from the Python connectors framework.
+This connector is available as a self-managed connector client.
 This connector client is compatible with Elastic versions 8.6.0+.
 To use this connector, satisfy all connector client requirements.

 This connector is in beta and is subject to change.
 The design and code is less mature than official GA features and is being provided as-is with no warranties.
 Beta features are not subject to the support SLA of official GA features.

-To use this connector as a connector client, see Connector clients and frameworks.
+To use this connector as a connector client, see Connector clients.

 The database user requires